Account settings and security

 ## Rate limiting

-Access to the API is currently rate limited to **100 calls per minute** across your organization.
-This means that all the API keys in your organization will share the same rate limiting.
+Access to the API is currently rate limited to **100 calls per minute** across the organization.
+All API keys share the same limit.

-If you are missing an API endpoint or need a custom rate limit for your organization, feel free to [contact us](mailto:support@phare.io), we'll be happy to find a solution for your use case.
+If an API endpoint is missing or a custom rate limit is needed, [contact support](mailto:support@phare.io).
+Phare can help find a solution that fits the use case.

 # Create an alert rule